ABOUT THE FRANKLIN ICE-CREAM COMPANY

 Traditional Philadelphia-style Vanilla Ice Cream with ground vanilla bean specks and a blend of fine Mexican and Madagascar vanilla extracts.
 Historically, visible bean pods indicated a purity of product, separating “Philadelphia” style from the French and New York Style ice creams, which utilized egg yolks.
 Vanilla is an orchid that hails originally from Mexico and is hand pollinated.
 Until the middle of the 20th century, most vanilla was produced in Mexico and sent all over the world.
 Thomas Jefferson even had beans sent to him during his tenure as Secretary of State in Philadelphia.
 While Mexico was the source for vanilla, European traders were the financial benefactors.
 While at Passy, Franklin would have made his French Style Vanilla with Mexican beans.
 The Mexican bean imparts a fruity spiciness while the traditionally modern Madagascar vanilla is a sweet and creamy vanilla that everyone can relate to.

 With our vanilla bean ice cream base, anything is wonderful.
 We do not skimp on ingredients and never put in artificial vanilla into vanilla based ice creams.
-Our peanut butter is silky smooth as it layers itself against our vanilla ice cream, swirling gingerly into a stationery position, full of sweetness and lots of saltiness to be enjoyed time and again.
+Our peanut butter is silky smooth as it layers itself against our vanilla ice cream, swirling gingerly into a stationary position, full of sweetness and lots of saltiness to be enjoyed time and again.
 We are craftsmen of integrity and we do not cut corners.
 This flavor is loaded with peanut butter.

 Dark bittersweet chocolate chunks from Wilbur’s, previously an Old City Chocolatier, are added sequentially into our ice cream machine to provide a diversity of chip experience.
 Our chips are real chocolate and are not pumped full of vegetable oils.
 Once a customer even remarked that the chips were too large!

 franklin mint chip